Infineon/mtb-example-psoc4-msc-capsense-csd-button-tuning/README.md

    **Note:** The sense clock divider and the number of sub-conversions should be same for both the sensors scanned in the same slot.
 Use the values corresponding to the sensor with the highest Cp.

 2. Measure SNR as mentioned in the [Operation](#operation) section.
-And tune until the minimum SNR of 5:1 and at least a signal count greater than 50 are achieved.
+And tune until the minimum SNR of 5:1 and a signal count greater than 50 are achieved.

 3. Skip this step if the following conditions are met:

       - Measured SNR from the previous stage is greater than 5:1.
-      - Signal count is greater than 50.
+      - Signal count > 50.

-   If your system is very noisy (counts >20), do the following to set enable fitlers.
+   If your system is very noisy (counts >20), do the following to set enable fitlers:

-   1. Open **CAPSENSE&trade; configurator** from ModusToolbox&trade; quick panel and select the appropriate filter:
+   1. Open **CAPSENSE&trade; configurator** from ModusToolbox&trade; software quick panel and select the appropriate filter:

       **Figure 23.
 Filter settings in CAPSENSE&trade; configurator**

       <img src="images/advanced-filter-settings.png" alt="Figure 23"/>

       **Note:**
       - Add the filter based on the type of noise in your measurements.
-See [ModusToolbox&trade; CAPSENSE&trade; configurator guide](https://www.infineon.com/ModusToolboxCapSenseConfig for details.
+See [ModusToolbox&trade; software CAPSENSE&trade; configurator guide](https://www.infineon.com/ModusToolboxCapSenseConfig) for details.
       - The current example has SNR around 10:1; therefore, filters are not enabled.

    2. Reprogram the device to update filter settings.

-### Measure refresh rate.
+### Measure Refresh rate.

 Refresh rate will impact overall power consumption and user experience of the device in CAPSENSE&trade; applications.
 You can measure the refresh rate by toggling one of the GPIOs in each sensor scan loop.
 Probing the GPIO (P10.4 on J3) on the Oscilloscope shows the refresh rate as shown in **Figure 24**.